06 June Topics

 Ground Ball – In 1763, Fort Michilimackinac was built by the French.

-June 3: No Joy in Mudville – In 1888, Thayer’s poem is first published.
+June 3: No Joy in Mudville – In 1888, Thayer’s poem was first published.

 Whoops – In 1969, two ships collide during a sea exercise.